Louth Derby: Notable games

-A grand stand finish at Oriel Park in October 1997 set the tone for many future Louth Derbies to come.
+A grand-stand finish at Oriel Park in October 1997 set the tone for many future Louth Derbies to come.
 Honours were even in a scrappy contest, with Drogheda having the better share of chances, and the sending off of Dundalk's Peter Whitnell in the 75th minute made a win look likely.
 However, David Crawley's late attempted cross snuck inside the near post after goalkeeper Eddie van Boxtel fluffed his lines, and it looked as if the Lilywhites had snatched it.
-Incredibly, inside injury time, substitute Brian Irwin found himself in an abundance of space and impressively volleyed into the net to rescue a well earned point for the Drogs.
+However, inside injury time, substitute Brian Irwin found himself in space and volleyed into the net to rescue a point for Drogheda.